saadkhan29/lesson-w04d02-ruby-loops/README.md

 # > 2
 ```

 `times` is a method that takes a _block_.
 A block is just a chunk of code that may or may not take arguments.
-The closest thing to a block in ES6-land would be an (anonymous) arrow function.

 We also have `.upto` and `.downto` methods for looping.